Orientation reversal

 S2: — Well, precisely, he would breathe the clean country air, it would clear his head.

-The orientation reversal is based on the letter of what the S1 says; S2 replies to S1 “Your argument does not support your claim, it even points to the contrary; you give arguments against your position”.
-S2 opposes to S1 his or her own saying, and thus affects his conversational face.
-This can be considered to be a typical reply “to the letter” (ad litteram), a strategy of discourse destruction, S. Matter; Destruction; Objection; Refutation.
+The reversal of orientation is based on the letter of what the S1 says; S2 replies to S1Your argument does not support your claim, it even points to the contrary; you give arguments against your position”.
+S2 contradicts his own statement to S1 his or her own saying.
+This can be, as a typical response “to the letter” (ad litteram), a strategy of discourse destruction, see matter; destruction; objection; refutation.

-Everything is possible with the SNCF (French Railway Company), that is the best slogan you ever found!
+Everything is possible with the SNCF (French Railway Company), that is the best slogan you have ever found!

 — Reversing the orientation of a term by substituting another quasi-synonymous term or description: paradiastole.